sajjadGG/book-python/basics/loop/while.rst

 Use Cases
 =========
+Never ending loop.
+Used in servers to wait forever for incoming connections:

 .. code-block:: python
-    :caption: Never ending loop.
-Used in servers to wait forever for incoming connections

     while True:
         print('hello')

+Stop conditions:

 .. code-block:: python
-    :caption: Stop conditions

     i = 0